Retention is the king of growth, but it can also be the silent killer if you don’t pay enough attention to it.

 - Perform correlation analysis to find the correlation between each candidate and long-term revenue retention (per your definition of “long-term”).

 - Pick a winner based on the result.

-It’s worth noting that a metric with the highest correlation coefficient should not automatically win (remember, correlation ≠ causation) – you must also apply some qualitative judgment.
-As a rule of thumb, the best value signals tend to be those that can be easily understood, accurately tracked, and acted on.
+It’s worth noting that a signal with the highest correlation coefficient should not automatically be chosen as the winner (remember, correlation ≠ causation).
+You must also apply some qualitative judgment to make the final call.
+As a rule of thumb, the best value signals tend to be those that are understandable, measurable, and actionable.

 My suggestion is to not get too hung up on finding the perfect value signal.
-Pick something that is directionally correct and revisit it periodically.
+Pick something that is directionally correct and review it from time to time.

 Unlike revenue retention, which is measured on a monthly basis, usage retention might require a different measurement period depending on your product’s natural usage frequency.
 It could be either:

 - Custom brackets (e.g., 1-3 days, 4-7 days, 8-14 days, etc.)

 It’s important to define the natural usage frequency based on how often you believe the product should deliver value rather than how your users are currently using it.